The Swan, County Laois: Economy

 Fleming's Fireclays was started by PJ Fleming in 1935.
 It generated employment for the village and the surrounding areas and provided housing for many of its workers.
 These houses constituted nearly all the dwellings in the village until 2003, when two new housing projects began and the number of houses has almost doubled as a result.
 The factory utilises fireclay, which is an abundant local resource, to make bricks and chimney flues.
 The factory was rebranded as Lagan Brick when Flemings Fireclay was absorbed into the Lagan Group.

 Sport

 St Joseph's is the local Gaelic Athletic Association club and takes its players from Luggacurren, Wolfhill and Ballyadams.
 Some players of note from the Swan have included Tom Kelly and Joe Higgins, both of whom received GAA All Stars Awards in 2003.
 Joe Higgins also won several boxing titles, including nine Leinster and two All-Ireland boxing titles.

 The local soccer team, Wolfhill Athletic, play in the Premier Division of the Carlow League.
 In the 2004/2005 season, the club won the Carlow Challenge cup.
 There is also an Over 35's team which has won their league in 2006/2007, 2008/2009 and 2009/2010.

-Former jockey turned trainer, Kevin O'Brien, and his stable of horses have established themselves in the village.
-Successful horses have included Unique Moment and Duty, which were owned by a local syndicate.
+Former jockey turned trainer, Kevin O'Brien, has established a stable in the area.